 The third and final part of Strawberry Alarm Clock’s “Black Butter” suite is less strange than the preceding two parts, and a good capper to the album Wake Up… It’s Tomorrow.

 A relatively lean song written by members of Strawberry Alarm Clock for their third album.

-Thee Sixpence released this song on an early 1967 b-side.
+Thee Sixpence released their own cover of this oft-recorded 1960s classic on an early 45.

 The strange, instrumental experiment that is fun to listen to and is an anomaly on the Strawberry Alarm Clock album The World In A Sea Shell.

 A single a-side from Strawberry Alarm Clock’s final days together in the late 1960s.

 Another sad track from the dense, slow-moving Strawberry Alarm Clock album The World In A Sea Shell from 1968.

 The first part of the weird and infamous “Black Butter” trilogy by Strawberry Alarm Clock.